How to improve citizen experience with UX-driven digital transformation

 To improve the citizen experience, governments need to look to user (citizen) experience design.
 Booking a vaccine, renewing a passport, filing taxes, and searching for information online are all citizen experiences.
 And UX design looks to improve these by fulfilling user needs and facilitating smooth and enjoyable digital experiences.

 In UX design, there are a few basic needs the user has.
 Aaron Walter’s Hierarchy of User Needs sets out that systems should be functional, reliable, usable, and pleasurable—in that order.

 While all digital services should strive for the ”pleasurable” apex of the hierarchy, many public sector services face digital transformation challenges, failing to offer the foundational elements of functionality, reliability, and usability.

-This past year has seen websites and servers from Europe to the Americas to India crash as users flooded them to get vaccination bookings.
+In recent years, websites and servers from Europe to the Americas to India crashed as users flooded them to get vaccination bookings.
 Both the first and second round of U.S. stimulus checks crashed the IRS website.
-And Michigan’s unemployment site crashed not once, but twice, in 2020.
+And Michigan’s unemployment site crashed not once, but twice.

 So how can digital public services use the hierarchy of user needs to design for trust and create a positive citizen experience?

 RELATED: Digital Public Services: 4 Proven Steps to Citizen-Centric Service Delivery

 A functional service is one that works to help citizens meet their goal and needs.
 Functionality is the foundational element of citizen experience design because services are useless if they don’t function.